-One article was a letter to the editor of the The Nation on-line newspaper, and proclaimed “Pattaya a foul boil on backside of Thailand”.
+One article was a letter to the editor of The Nation online newspaper, and proclaimed “Pattaya a foul boil on the backside of Thailand”.
 The contributor went on to ask what is the secret about Pattaya, and why it even exists.

 Pattaya: a city of two tales

 It’s not difficult to find both positive and negative reviews of Pattaya.
 Type into Google search “what is sleazy in Pattaya” and sure enough the results will tell you Pattaya is just a sex tourist resort.
 Full of fat, balding old men sitting in beer bars and leering at scantily clad girls.

 By the same token you could Google search “what is good in Pattaya” and return results about top places to visit, best things to do, maybe even my own blog post declaring Pattaya is suitable for children.

 Pattaya usually receives bad press due to its reputation for nightlife and sex tourism.
 Foreign newspapers are fond of Pattaya bashing, and often paint a picture that leaves readers believing there is no escape from the nightlife scene, and that fat balding old men are somehow disgusting.